 This depends on the destination we serve.
 On our Japan routes, travelers can find two favorite local dishes: Spam Musubi and Loco Moco.
-The Spam Musubi is popular snack that evolved from the traditional Japanese omusubi.
+The Spam Musubi is a popular snack that evolved from the traditional Japanese omusubi.
 It is made of a grilled slice of Spam on a block of steamed white rice and rolled in nori (Japanese dried seaweed).
-The Loco Moco is composed of a hamburger patty over steamed white rice, covered in gravy and topped with a sunny side up egg.
+The Loco Moco is composed of a hamburger patty over steamed white rice, covered in gravy and topped with a sunny side-up egg.
 These two dishes are so popular and received rave reviews from our guests and tour operators that we kept it on our Japan routes.

-You co-founded the Hawaii’s Island Chefs (HIC) organization, tell us a little about why you started it and what your mission is.
+You co-founded Hawaii’s Island Chefs (HIC) organization, tell us a little about why you started it and what your mission is.

 You are very active in the Hawaiian food scene, with two very successful restaurants and cooking shows, what do you do to relax?

-I am a city boy who enjoys excitement of the new things, so staying still in one place isn’t what I like to do.
+I am a city boy who enjoys the excitement of new things, so staying still in one place isn’t what I like to do.
 Hawaiian Airlines has more than 20 kitchens worldwide, and when I travel to the destination to visit the kitchen, I often spend a few extra days in that city to explore and enjoy my time there.
-From dining out at New York City restaurants and getting a foot massage in Beijing, to visiting the wine country in Napa Valley and gambling in Las Vegas, it is always fun and relaxing for me to experience new things.
+From dining out at New York City restaurants and getting a foot massage in Beijing, to visit the wine country in Napa Valley and gambling in Las Vegas, it is always fun and relaxing for me to experience new things.

 Like a lot of chefs in Hawaii, you source your ingredients at local farmers markets.
 How important is that aspect of supporting local agriculture to you?

 There was a time in Hawaii’s history when our people were 100 percent sustainable.
 They were caretakers of the land who knew how to cultivate, grow, gather and exchange everything needed for survival.
-Today, imports make up majority of what is consumed in the islands.
+Today, imports make up the majority of what is consumed in the islands.
 It is important for us to move back towards a sustainable eco-system of agriculture and environment, because not only does this support our health, but it also supports our local economy.

 Who is someone that has recently changed your view on food?

-Consumers are the ones who changed my view of food, because as more and more consumers become more health-conscious and change their lifestyles, I have to adjust my menu and offerings in my restaurants in response to the growing demand for healthier options.
-This is why I’ve added more vegetarian and gluten free dishes to my restaurant menus.
+Consumers are the ones who changed my view of food because as more and more consumers become more health-conscious and change their lifestyles, I have to adjust my menu and offerings in my restaurants in response to the growing demand for healthier options.
+This is why I’ve added more vegetarian and gluten-free dishes to my restaurant menus.

 In the Hawaiian language, pau hana literally means “done with work,” and in Hawaii, the best way for us to relax, celebrate and enjoy pau hana is to eat.
 When putting together our Pau Hana Snack Bar, our Cabin Experience team wanted to showcase the best of Hawaii’s locally made snacks, some of which can only be found in Hawaii.
 Our snack list includes: